 What is the Frank’s Friends Initiative?

-The Frank's Friends Initiative is a program that assists Massachusetts medical marijuana patients that have documented verified financial hardship and a diagnosis of HIV/AIDS by providing 50% OFF of each purchase to those who qualify at participating medical marijuana dispensaries.
+The Frank's Friends Initiative is a program that assists Massachusetts medical marijuana patients that have documented verified financial hardship and a diagnosis of HIV/AIDS by providing 50% OFF of products and services for those who qualify at participating medical marijuana dispensaries and certifying healthcare providers.
 Patients must show documentation of both their low-income status and HIV/AIDS diagnosis to qualify.

 What does a patient need to provide in order to qualify for the Frank’s Friends Initiative?